-- (a) Assistance animals include guide dogs, signal dogs, service dogs, service animals, and support animals as defined in section 14020(f). - (b) Individuals with disabilities are permitted to have service animals as defined in section 14020(f)(1) in all locations and facilities operated or controlled by covered entities.
+(a) Assistance animals include guide dogs, signal dogs, service dogs, service animals, and support animals as defined in section 14020(f).

+(b) Individuals with disabilities are permitted to have service animals as defined in section 14020(f)(1) in all locations and facilities operated or controlled by covered entities.
 The only permissible questions that can be asked of an individual to determine if the animal is a service animal are: 1) "Are you an individual with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
-It is not permitted to ask the individual with a disability to demonstrate the task. - (c) Individuals with disabilities who have a support animal as defined in section 14020(f)(2) may request a reasonable accommodation pursuant to section 14327 related to the individual's need for the support animal in all locations and facilities operated or controlled by covered entities.
-Requests may be denied if the animal creates an undue burden on the covered entity or constitutes a direct threat to others.
+It is not permitted to ask the individual with a disability to demonstrate the task.

+(c) Individuals with disabilities who have a support animal as defined in section 14020(f)(2) may request a reasonable accommodation pursuant to section 14327 related to the individual's need for the support animal in all locations and facilities operated or controlled by covered entities.
+Requests may be denied if the animal creates an undue burden on the covered entity or constitutes a direct threat to others, as defined in section 14020(o) (definition of direct threat).